vanzaj/pytalks/Readme.md

-Collection of talks/tutorials that don't justify indidividual repository.
+Collection of talks and tutorials that don't justify indidividual repository.
+Mostly for archival purposes.